kaboc/dart_errflow/README.md

   } catch(e, s) {
     // This updates the last error type and also triggers logging. errFlow.set(ErrorTypes.foo, e, s, 'additional info');

+    // Provide only the error type if logging is unnecessary. errFlow.set(ErrorTypes.foo);

     // Use log() instead if you consider the exception as
     // non-problematic and want to just log it.